UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 This library is designed to provide accurate and reliable state estimation (odometry) for grounded mobile robots, including legged and wheeled platforms.
 It is built around an advanced probabilistic technique called Invariant Extended Kalman Filtering (InEKF) that estimates the position and velocity of a robot by predicting the robot state and correcting the prediction via available sensor data (IMU, legged robot joint encoders, wheel rotary encoders, etc.).

-## Prerequisites

-TODO: List the required software components.
-Provide information on how to install any necessary dependencies.
-Maybe provide a terminal command(s) to install dependencies easily.

 ## Library Overview

 There are 6 core components that make up the DRIFT library: